taka7peace/Ramain_derivery_analysis/README.txt

-Welcome to our repository
+Welcome to my repository
 I am from Japan
-tried my projects to English
+I tried my intern projects translate to English thank you so much i love people who working hard for better world and respect, peace!
-Ayooooooo what's up ha